 "Namak Mandi is a riot.
 But no meal is quite as fun, or as gluttonous, as a lamb feast in this Tooting restaurant’s private upstairs rooms.
 With some planning, you and a group of up to 20 friends can find yourselves sitting cross-legged eating a sumptuous, slow-cooked whole lamb with an extremely necessary fan going full pelt overhead.
 Just know that without a reservation, you’re not getting a table at this Pashtun restaurant." - jake missing, daisy meager, sinead cranna, rianne shlebak, heidi lauth beasley

-"One of the many joys of eating is the sharing of everything.
-Be it food, drink, or intimate stories from your teenage years.
-At Namak Mandi, this sense of sharing is only intensified when you plan ahead and pre-order a quarter, half, or entire lamb.
-The Pashtun restaurant in Tooting operates at a million miles per hour, but once you’re sitting cross-legged on cushions upstairs—surrounded by friends, loved ones, and what can only be described as a jurassic amount of sumptuous, slow-cooked lamb on a bed of rice laced with sweet carrots and raisins—you’ll find your own pace.
-The room isn’t fancy and you’ll need a wad of cash but, trust us, this isn’t a meal you’ll eat or forget in a hurry." - heidi lauth beasley, jake missing
+"This Pashtun restaurant in Tooting operates at a million miles per hour, but once you’re sitting cross-legged on cushions in a private room upstairs—surrounded by friends, loved ones, and a jurassic amount of slow-cooked lamb on a bed of rice laced with sweet carrots and raisins—you’ll find your own pace.
+The room at Namak Mandi isn’t fancy and you need serious stomachs to get through this pre-ordered beast.
+But trust us, this isn’t a meal you’ll eat or forget in a hurry." - heidi lauth beasley, jake missing

-"Namak Mandi, a cash-only Pashtun restaurant, is constantly fizzing, bubbling, flaming, moving, and smoking.
+"Namak Mandi, a Pashtun restaurant, is constantly fizzing, bubbling, flaming, moving, and smoking.
 Discus-shaped crispy chapli kebabs being cooked in crackling fat soundtrack the room, enormous hanging Afghan naans float past like edible comfort blankets, and flame-torched woks full of fresh karahi are constantly stirred and swapped.
 It’s a riot any day of the week (so make sure you book), but no meal is quite as fun as a feast in the private upstairs rooms.
-With some careful planning and a wad of cash, you and a group of friends (up to 20) can find yourselves sitting cross-legged eating a sumptuous, slow-cooked whole lamb." - rianne shlebak, heidi lauth beasley, daisy meager, sinead cranna
+With some careful planning, you and a group of friends (up to 20) can find yourselves sitting cross-legged eating a sumptuous, slow-cooked whole lamb." - rianne shlebak, heidi lauth beasley, daisy meager, sinead cranna